To schedule an appointment:

 Want to work globally?

-All students taking part in an internship must complete the INTERNSHIP / CO-OP LEARNING CONTRACT with a faculty sponsor.
+All students taking part in an internship must complete the INTERNSHIP / CO-OP LEARNING CONTRACT (Link to PDF) with a faculty sponsor.

 An internship is supervised experiential learning which offers you the opportunity to work in a career related position part time while you complete your university studies.
 In order for a job to be considered an internship, it must meet the following three criteria: